ashrafrauf/arrhythmia-vision-classifier/README.md

 # Vision-based Arrhythmia Classifier

-_Exploring computer vision-based approached in prediciting arrhythmias_
+_Exploring computer vision-based approaches in prediciting arrhythmias_

 ## Project Summary
 This repo contains the folder template and key materials used to explore computer vision-based approaches to predict arrhythmias using a dataset containing 12-lead ECG recordings.
 This study opted to focus on pre-trained vision-based CNN models from the torchvision model zoo, using ECG recordings visualised as ECG charts.
 While the study explored eight different models, the code can easily be extended to included additional models.
 The study found that fine-tuning pre-trained models can generally lead to high-performing results, although the marginal increase in performance gain is less than proportional to the marginal increase in compute required (see figure below).
 This has implications for real-life deployments - certain applications may be resource constrained while other may be conscious of expanding carbon footprint via higher power consumption.
 The study also qualitatively assessed the use of Guided Grad-CAM as an explainability tool, and found it wanting as a diagnostic tool due to limited fidelity.